MinecraftHopper/MinecraftHopper/_help/setting-up-java-server/index.markdown

 ## Setting up
 * Make a new folder anywhere on your system(If you're using Windows then don't use the onedrive folder), Name it anything.
 This will be our workspace
-* Head over to [Minecraft's website(https://www.minecraft.net/en-us/download/server)](https://www.minecraft.net/en-us/download/server), Or if you're looking to add plugins use [Paper](https://papermc.io/) and download the latest version of the Minecraft server jar
+* Head over to [Minecraft's website(https://www.minecraft.net/en-us/download/server)](https://www.minecraft.net/en-us/download/server), if you're looking to add plugins use [Paper](https://papermc.io/), if you're using mods, Use [Forge](https://files.minecraftforge.net/maven/net/minecraftforge/forge/) and download the latest version of the Minecraft server jar

 * Place the file into your workplace

+If you're using forge then you'll need to run the installer and select "Install server", click the 3 dots and find your workplace.
+Then you can install there

 ### Windows
 <small>This part is unfinished</small>
+* Rename the file you previously downloaded to "server"(Or server.jar if you have file extensions on)
-* Open up notepad, And paste ``` @echo off java -Xmx2G -Xms1G -jar Change-Me.jar -nogui
+* Open up notepad, And paste ``` @echo off java -Xmx2G -Xms1G -jar server.jar -nogui
-pause``` into it, Change "Change-Me" into the file name of your server(So for example paperclip or server), click save
+pause``` into it, click *Save As*
 * Go to the folder that contains your server, change the filetype to all and name the file anything **There has to be a .bat at the end of the file name**,
-* Run it, That'll start the server for the first time, You'll see a command prompt window, That's your server console, You can run commands(Like /op or /gamemode) in it and it will tell you what the server is thinking and/or doing
+* Run it, That'll start the server for the first time, You'll see a command prompt window briefly flash.
+After agreeing to the Eula, That'll be your server console.
+You can run commands(Like /op or /gamemode) in it and it will tell you what the server is thinking and/or doing

 ## Eula
 * Your server should've given you an error mentioning the Eula, Close the window.